microsoft/NLU.DevOps/docs/LuisEndpointConfiguration.md

 (Optional) Boolean signaling whether to use the LUIS staging endpoint.

 Optional for `train` and `test`.
 When supplied for `train` as `true`, the CLI tool will publish the model to the staging endpoint.
 When supplied for `test` as `true`, the CLI tool will make requests against the staging endpoint.

+### `luisAppCreated`
+(Optional) Boolean signaling whether the LUIS app was created in the current context.

+Optional for `clean`.
+When supplied as `true`, the CLI tool will delete the LUIS app.
+Otherwise, when supplied as `false`, the CLI tool will only delete the configured LUIS version.

 ### `luisSlotName`